artainmo/DevOps/cloud/README.md

 ** Repurchase, consists of moving to different product while moving to the cloud.
 Usually move to a SaaS platform.
 Expensive but fast.<br>
 ** Refactor / Re-architect, consists of changing application architecture using cloud native features.
 A monolithic application could be transformed to micro-services.

+AWS Application Discovery Service plans migration projects by gathering information about on-premises data centers.
+It will gather server utilization data and map dependencies.<br>
+The first type is Agentless Discovery which gives information around virtual machines, configurations and performance history.
+Agent-based Discovery gives more updates and information from within the virtual machines.
+Resulting data can be viewed within AWS Migration Hub.<br>
+After collecting the data, AWS Application Migration Service (MGN) can be used to perform the migration.
+It works by running an AWS Replication Agent on any cloud to perform continuous replication into a staging environment in AWS Cloud, at one point staging can be moved to production which we call a cutover.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>